 The Vetville Grocery Store was located in the basement of Vetville YMCA, offering a complete line of groceries at reasonable prices.

-The Memorial Bell Tower is dedicated, with former Governor R. Gregg Cherry present at the ceremony.
+The Memorial Bell Tower was dedicated with former Governor R. Gregg Cherry present at the ceremony.

-Reynolds Coliseum opens, with the NC State Men's Basketball team beating Washington and Lee, 67-47.
-Not all of the seats had been installed yet, so some fans had to sit on the cement tiers.
+Reynolds Coliseum opened with the NC State men's basketball team beating Washington and Lee, 67-47.
+Not all of the seats had been installed, so some fans had to sit on the cement tiers.

-Over 200 citizens gather for a ceremony at the newly-opened Riddick Laboratory.
-The lab building, constructed for $1,300,000, is dedicated to Dr. Wallace Carl Riddick, NC State's first Dean of Engineering, and the university's fourth president.
+Over 200 citizens gathered for a ceremony at the newly-opened Riddick Laboratory.
+The lab building, constructed for $1,300,000, was dedicated to Dr. Wallace Carl Riddick.
+Dr. Riddick was NC State's first dean of engineering and the university's fourth president.

-In 1974, the Print Shop becomes the New African American Cultural Center.
+The campus Print Shop was built in 1952.
+In 1974, the Print Shop became the new African American Cultural Center.

-State College celebrates the opening of Scott Hall, the new poultry science building, named for Robert Walter Scott.
-Construction of Scott Hall cost the college $380,110.97.
+State College celebrated the opening of Scott Hall, the new poultry science building, named for Robert Walter Scott.
+Construction of Scott Hall cost $380,110.97.

 Burlington Engineering Labs was built as a center for NC State's research reactor.
-It is named for Burlington Industries, the North Carolina-based textile company.
+It was named for Burlington Industries, which was a North Carolina-based textile company.

 In 1953, NC State College hosted a dairy farm conference on campus.
 Chancellor Bostian declared that African American dairy farmers attending the conference could only eat in the west wing of the dining hall.
 Bostian's announcement was in keeping with the College's policy, which declared African Americans attending on campus meetings would have meals in the dining hall but only when a separate room was available.
 Leazar Hall served as the campus-dining hall until 1971.